julelang/manual/src/compiler/directives.md

 ## Directive: `noinline`

 Explicitly instructs the compiler never to inline the marked function, forcing it to remain a standalone call site regardless of optimization levels.

-## Directive `future`

-Declares an async function as [future function](/concurrency/async-runtime/future-functions).

-## Directive `ready`

-Declares a function as ready function, suitable for the future returns.